-1. Set the AwsCredentialsProviderClass property to a fully qualified class name that implements the AWSCredentialsProvider interface.
-This class can be
+Set the AwsCredentialsProviderClass property to a fully qualified class name that implements the AWSCredentialsProvider interface.
+This class can be an implementation from the AWS SDK, or a custom implementation.

-The AWS SDK is shaded and packaged in the connector JAR file.
+Note: The AWS SDK is shaded and packaged in the connector JAR file.
 However, if your project has its own AWS SDK dependency, it is recommended that you use that class implementation instead of the one that is shaded in the connector.
 The shaded AWS SDK is intended to be used internally by the connector, and might not be optimal for other use cases.